 Born on the small island of Trinidad, she moved to Canada, where people question the sanity of this relocation every February.
 Tracy lives in Toronto, with her human family, tiny dog and one-eyed cat.

 She writes non-fiction and humour for blogs and various online publications.
 Children’s book The Mostly True Adventures Of Jim Craig: Sailboats, Dragons & Giraffes, published by Ponies+Horses Books in November 2014, was her first book.
-Her short memoir about growing up in Trinidad with eccentric parents and congenital heart disease, Blue Baby Orange Tank, is part of P+H’s Childhood 6 of 1 memoir series.
+Her short memoir about growing up in Trinidad with eccentric parents and congenital heart disease, Blue Baby Orange Tank, was part of P+H’s Childhood 6 of 1 memoir series.

 Geraldine DeRuiter is the author of the award-winning Everywhereist website.
 Though supposedly a travel blog, recurring themes of deep fried desserts and a long-standing vendetta against airplane flatulence pervade the content.
 Since it began in 2009, the site has received numerous accolades, including: TIME Magazine’s Top 25 blogs of 2011, Forbes Magazines Best Blogs for Women (for three consecutive years), The Independent‘s Top 50 Travel Sites, and The Huffington Post‘s Top Travel Blogs.
 DeRuiter has appeared in BBC Travel, Conde Nast Traveler, Oprah.com, CNN.com, and Mashable, among others.
 She assumes this is because their respective editors were drunk at the time, as she can’t think of an other explanation as to how or why they’d want to write about her.

 Andrew J. Fitt lives on the edge of life, where he has conquered challenges and feasted on their remains.
 He has fought off sickness, death, defeat and lactose intolerance.
 As an artist and outgoing person, his goal is to become the first iconic crippled artist, thus surpassing one of his many heroes, Christy Brown.
 Andrew is still trying to prove apples are oranges, left is in fact right and that Pearl Jam are the rightful forefathers of grunge, not Nirvana.
 His long term goals are to move to New York, have an outstanding exhibition at the Met, meet an awesome girl, have kids, travel the world, die in New York and be cryogenically frozen and bought back to life to make a fresh start… and to eat more bacon.
-Aching To Be, Andrew’s story of growing up with Cerebral Palsy in St. Lucia and Trinidad is part of P+H Books’ Childhood 6 of 1 memoir series.
+Aching To Be, Andrew’s story of growing up with Cerebral Palsy in St. Lucia and Trinidad was part of P+H Books’ Childhood 6 of 1 memoir series.
 Find out more at www.andrewjfittart.com

 Tania Katan is an award-winning author, dynamic performer, and creative instigator who believes in storytelling at all costs!
 Katan has performed her stories at the Edinburgh Festival Fringe, NPR Snap Judgment, Comedy Central Stage, TEDx, and more.
 Her performances, published work, and disruptions have been written about in the Huffington Post, GLAMOUR, TIME, ReadWrite, BuzzFeed, Mashable, New York Times, and other publications.
 Katan’s literary acknowledgements include the Judy Grahn Prize in Nonfiction, Stonewall Book Award, Jane Chambers Playwriting Award, Lambda Literary Award, Must Reads by MTV, and the coveted Star Review from the Library Journal.
 As a creative instigator, Katan was behind the It Was Never A Dress campaign that has gone around the world and back and created a scholarship for need-based students going into STEAM fields.
 Other creative instigations include Arm Wrestling for Art, GOOD ‘N Plenty Artist Award, Lit Lounge, and further shenanigans that, um, she cannot discuss at this time.
 She is currently working on a book that will discuss some of these shenanigans.
-Pop, Tania’s contribution to the Childhood 6 of 1 memoir series, is her first with P+H Books.
+Pop, Tania’s contribution to the Childhood 6 of 1 memoir series, was her first with P+H Books.
 For more information: www.taniakatan.com

 The travel bug first injected its sweet venom into Matthew Link during his teenage years aboard his father’s 51-foot sailboat, as his family slowly drifted through Southeast Asia and the Pacific island nations over the course of several years.
 At various times in his life, Matt has called Hawaii, Hong Kong, The Philippines, Micronesia, New Zealand and various dots of Europe his home.